-We draw attention to the financial statements, which indicates that the Company incurred a loss of \$411,294 during the year ended December 31, 2018, and has a cumulative deficit of \$805,994.
+We draw attention to Note 1 of the financial statements, which indicates that the Company has incurred losses from inception and does not currently have the financial resources to sustain operations in the long-term.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.